Code-Institute-Submissions/par-excellance-restaurant/README.md

 ### Visual Style

-Besides colours, the visual style of the brand is shown through food imagery and style of the website's elements.
-As mentioned above, the
+Besides colours, the visual style of the brand is shown through imagery and style of the website's elements.
+The images on the website are limited in colours.
+The backgrounds are white or pale to help out warm colours (red and orange) stand out as accent colours.
+Warmth might be associated with warm, freshly-made meals.

-### Content Style
+The elements on the website have sharp edges and are rectangular or square in shape.
+The idea behind this decision is to be more traditional so the customer would associate the brand with professionality.

+The decoration image (the curved line) between the sections is there to break the sharpness of the site's elements and copy the style of old restaurant menu decorative elements.

 ## Technologies Used